-The Company's customers are primarily large global agencies, non-government organizations, ministries of health and other government agencies which purchase and distribute FC2 for use in HIV/AIDS prevention and family planning programs.
+The Company's customers are primarily large global agencies, NGOs, ministries of health and other government agencies which purchase and distribute FC2 for use in HIV/AIDS prevention and family planning programs.
 The Company offers uniform, volume-based pricing to such agencies, rather than entering into long-term supply agreements.
-In the United States, FC2 is sold to city and state public health clinics as well as not-for-profit organizations such as Planned Parenthood.

-In the U.S., municipal and state departments of health have been increasing access to FC2 within established condom programming.
+In the U.S., FC2 is sold to city and state public health clinics as well as not-for-profit organizations such as Planned Parenthood.
+Municipal and state departments of health have been increasing access to FC2 within established condom programming.
 Chicago, Los Angeles, San Francisco, New York and Washington, D.C., are all examples of cities with programs providing female and male condoms free of charge.
-In New York City, at June 30, 2014 FC2 has been distributed in 1,567 locations, up 16% over 1,351 locations at June 30, 2013.
+In New York City, at December 31, 2014 FC2 has been distributed in 1,672 locations, up 12% over 1,495 locations at December 31, 2013.